Consultation and planning for a hair transplant in Istanbul

 5. Coverage for complications: Is there international liability insurance?
 Who pays if a correction becomes necessary?

-6. Travel and health insurance: Check whether your insurance covers medical procedures abroad — and which repatriation costs are covered.
+6. Travel and health insurance: Check whether your insurance covers medical procedures abroad — and which repatriation costs are covered; official guidance on going abroad for cosmetic surgery can help you assess risks NHS guidance on going abroad for cosmetic surgery.

 Practical aftercare: How to organize help in Mallorca